 Hearsay cannot extract or recover permanently deleted messages.
 This article covers how deleted messages are handled on both iPhone and Android, what the “gaps” in your data may mean, and the different types of deletion reports available.
-In general, if a message is no longer on the device at the time of extraction, it won’t be included.
-In some cases, we can detect that it was deleted.
+In general, if a message is no longer on the device at the time of extraction, the Hearsay system will not be able to determine the source, destination or content.
+In some cases, however, we can detect that there is something missing.

 Android: What happens to deleted messages

 Once a message is deleted from an Android device, Hearsay cannot extract or recover it.
 Android devices do not have a Recently Deleted folder.
-If the message is gone from the phone, Hearsay cannot extract or recover it.
+And, if the message is gone from the phone, Hearsay cannot extract or recover it.

 What about unsent messages?